datopian/datahub-docs-tech/docs/publishers/core-datasets.md

 # Core Datasets

-**Core Datasets** - important, commonly-used datasets in high quality, easy-to-use & open form.
+**Core Datasets** - important, commonly used datasets in high quality, easy-to-use & open form.

 **High Quality & Reliable** - sourcing, normalizing and quality checking a set of **key reference and indicator datasets such as country codes, currencies, GDP and population**